- Coordinates

 dPolygon(5, 80, 10, 10, 150, 100, 200, 160, 80, 140, 40)

-Coordinates are given with respect to the top left corner of the image (coordinates: (0.0)).
-Important: There is no need to close the polygon (the coordinates of last point do not have to be equal to the coordinates of first point).
+Coordinates are specified with respect to the upper-left corner of the image (coordinates: (0.0)).
+Important It is not necessary to close the polygon (the coordinates of the last point do not have to be equal to the coordinates of the first point).
 The polygon is automatically "closed".
-Limits: a polygon can contain up to 100 000 points in WINDEV, WEBDEV and Java, and up to 1000 points in Windows CE.
-Versions 16 and later New in version 16
+Limits A polygon can have a maximum of 100,000 points in WINDEV, WEBDEV and Java, and 1,000 points in Windows CE.

 Related Examples: